Guide - 6 min read

 As a team admin, manager, department head – or even just a data-driven teammate – it’s critical to be able to access high level success metrics at a glance.
 That’s what the Overview reportwas built for.

+The overview dashboard is what you land on when you first click into Analytics.
+It’s a high-level view of customer communication and team’s impact As the homepage for analytics, the overview dashboard provides summary-level team communication insights.
+At a glance, you’ll be able to view high-level analytics about message volume, inbound conversations, and teammate efficiency in responses.
 This information is displayed through customizable ‘widgets,’ or sections of the report.
 These sections can be used to identify trends, measure the impact of their team efforts, and more.
 Each section answers a high-level question, and most sections provide links to their corresponding pages for quick access to more detailed insights.

 To view the definition of every metric you can measure in the Overview dashboard, visit our Analytics Glossary.

 The Overview report lets you quickly gain valuable insights to make smart decisions with your customer communication data.
 View the Overview report to answer questions like:

 What is the overall volume of communication my team is handling?